 Step 2.
 Click on a blank space with your mouse.

-To select files from top to bottom in a list, click on the first file, hit the Shift key, then click on the last files.
-You can also select multiple files on Mac using your mouse.
-You'll need to click on a blank area and then drag the mouse over the files you want to be selected.
-Was this tutorial insightful?
-If so, don't forget to implement the fixes listed here and share this article with others.
+To select multiple files in a list, click on the first file, hold the Shift key, and then click on the last file.
+Alternatively, on a Mac, you can select multiple files by clicking on a blank area and dragging the mouse over the desired files.

 1. How Do I Move Multiple Files on a Mac?